yoavram/Milpitas/ms/ms.md

 \end{cases},
 $$ {#eq:inheritance_rule}

-where $\rho$ and $1-\rho$ are the parental and group effects.
+where $\rho$ and $1-\rho$ are the parental and group effect rates.
 That is, with probability $\rho$ the offspring will inherit its phenotype from its parent phenotype, and with probability $1-\rho$ the offspring will inherit its phenotype from a random individual in the parent population.
+In other words, offspring have a probability of $1-\rho$ to switch to phenotype copied randomly from the parental population.

 As usual in a Wright-Fisher model, we assume that parents produce a very large number of gametes from which the next generation is uniformly sampled, such that random genetic drift can be modeled using binomial sampling.
 Note that when $\rho=1$, our model degenerates to a standard Wright-Fisher model with selection and random genetic drift [@Otto2007, ch.
 13.4].

-This deterministic recurrence equation that describes the expected frequency of phenotype _A_ in the next generation given the frequency _x_ in the current generation is (@Fig:recurrence_example):
+The following recurrence equation describes $x'$ the expected frequency of phenotype _A_ in the next generation given _x_ the frequency of phenotype _A_ in the current generation (@Fig:recurrence_example):

 $$
 x' = x \cdot \frac{\omega_A}{\bar{\omega}} \cdot ((1-\rho)x + \rho) + (1-x) \cdot \frac{\omega_B}{\bar{\omega}} \cdot (1-\rho)x,
 $$ {#eq:recurrence}

 where $\omega_A$ and $\omega_B$ are the fitness values of phenotypes _A_ and _B_ in the parental generation, depending on $\epsilon_t$, and the mean fitness is $\bar{\omega} = x \omega_A + (1-x) \omega_B$.

 @Eq:recurrence can be reorganized to: